-Volunteers go home with a small share of harvest and learn about ecological gardening in a hands-on informal setting.
-At the volunteer sessions we complete various seasonal tasks including planting, harvesting, weeding, ect.
-Barring lightening, the volunteer sessions are hosted rain or shine.
+Volunteers go home with a small share of the harvest and learn about ecological gardening in a hands-on informal setting.
+At the volunteer sessions, we complete various seasonal tasks including planting, harvesting, weeding, etc. Barring lightning, the volunteer sessions are hosted rain or shine.

 - If it is your first time the ECG, you will receive a short volunteer orientation from an ECG staff member

 - Ask an ECG Steward will explain the session tasks at the beginning of the session